Umbracoindevs/umbramn.18.04/README.md

-# umbramn
+# UMBRA MASTERNODE INSTALL AND SETUP SUPER EASY!
 # masternode
 # version 2.0.0.

 open wallet debug console

-getaccountaddress
+PASTE THIS: getaccountaddress
-copy wallet address
+COPY WALLET ADDRESS
-masternode genkey
+PASTE THIS: masternode genkey
-sendtoaccountaddress WALLETADDRESS 10,000 UMB2
+COPY AND PASTE AND ENTER YOUR ADDRESS IN RIGHT SPOT: sendtoaccountaddress WALLETADDRESS 10,000 UMB2 PASTE THIS :masternode outputs
-masternode outputs
-paste all info in masternode.conf

-EXAMPLE
+COPY AND PASTE ALL THIS INFO INFO YOUR masternode.conf EASILY OPENED FROM TOOLS TAB WITHIN THE WALLET

+EXAMPLES HAVE # IN FRONT OF IT REMOVE THIS LIKE THE EXAMPLE!

+# Masternode config file
+# Format: alias IP:port masternodeprivkey collateral_output_txid collateral_output_index
+# Example: mn1 127.0.0.2:18878 PRIVATEKEY TXID 0

 mn01 127.0.0.1:18878 xxxxxxxxPRIVATExxxxxKEYxxxxxHERExxx txidxxxgoesxxxherexxx 1

-keep wallet and debug open still but save the masternode.conf file
+KEEP WALLET AND DEBUG OPEN still BUT SAVE the masternode.conf file

 FROM FRESH UBUNTU